 We knew that we would be keeping the bed, the bedside table and also the carpet but everything else could be changed.
 In fact, everything else needed to be changed.

 The Hastings Ivory bed frame is from Marks & Spencer and still available.
-Although a little pricey, this furniture range is well worth investing in (it currently has 20% off if ordering two or more pieces).
+Although a little pricey, this furniture range is well worth investing in (it regularly has 20% off if ordering two or more pieces).

 As you would expect from good old M&S it is sturdy, aesthetically pleasing and practical.
 We therefore decided to invest in the Hastings Ivory chest of drawers to compliment the bed, hoping it would house far more clothes than her existing set of drawers.